lmunro0402/BoxesDotsAI/README.md

-# Deep-Learing Neural Network
+# Deep Learing Network for Boxes&Dots
 ###Framework for a deep learning network to play Boxes &amp; Dots.
-NN Framework created to be easily adaptable for any use though.
+NN Framework is easily adaptable.
-##Objective: Create an AI capable of beating minmax algorithms and most people in a 3 x 3 Boxes and Dots game.
+##Objective: Create an AI capable of mimicing the minmax algorithm.
+Experiment with layers and nodes needed.
+Beat people in a 3 x 3 Boxes and Dots game.

 ## Move Diagram